codelv/enaml-web/README.md

 A web component toolkit for [enaml](https://github.com/nucleic/enaml) that let's you build websites in python declaratively.

-> Note: A breaking change was introduced in 0.9.0 usage of `ref` should be replaced with `id`

 You can use enaml-web to build "interactive" websites using python, enaml, and a few lines of _simple_ javascript (see the simple pandas [dataframe viewer](https://github.com/codelv/enaml-web/tree/master/examples/dataframe_viewer) example).
 The view state (dom) is stored on the server as an enaml view and interaction works by syncing changes between between the client(s) and server using websockets (or polling).